How Hyper-Datafication Impacts the Sustainability Costs in Frontier AI: Conclusions

 \section{Conclusions}

 The push for hyper-datafication is tied to the objective of modelling reality from data.
-Terms like digital twins are used widely in this context, aiming to mimic consumer behaviour~\cite{toubia2025database}, social interactions~\cite{hendler2016social}, virtual human twin~\cite{eu2025vht}, planetary climate~\cite{mardani2309residual,doblas2025destination}, and even human life events like death~\cite{savcisens2024using} from large-scale data.
-We are progressing from an era in which models relied mainly on passively accumulated data to one in which the world is actively reshaped to generate more data.
+In this pursuit, we are progressing from an era in which models relied mainly on passively accumulated data to one in which the world is actively reshaped to generate more data.
 Sensors, platforms, and infrastructures increasingly optimise for continuous data extraction.
 While hyper-datafication increases the amount of available data, it does not necessarily yield informative and useful data.
-Furthermore, hyper-datafication does not alleviate existing problems with data-driven models but can aggravate them.
+Furthermore, hyper-datafication does not alleviate existing problems with data-driven models but can aggravate them. \looseness=-1

 We have presented evidence from multiple sources that bring forth the sustainability costs of hyper-datafication in frontier AI.
 The results presented in this work invite us to take a step back and reflect on the pursuit of frontier AI on the back of internet-scale data.
 Hyper-datafication is framed as an inevitable route to more capable and general AI systems.
 Our findings suggest that this is not a neutral form of progress.
 Instead, it redistributes benefits and burdens unevenly, while deepening already existing asymmetries in representation and power.
 We hope the Data PROOFS recommendations serve as inspiration for improving the overall sustainability of data in frontier AI.